cse-labs/dapr-in-codespaces/README.md

   - `Get`
     - Added the `daprClient` via Dependency Injection
     - Retrieved the model from the `State Store`

-  - Set a breakpoint on lines 30 and 38
+> Set a breakpoint on lines 30 and 38 of `weather/Controllers/WeatherForecastController.cs`

 ### Run the Dapr weather app

 - Click on one of the VS Code panels to make sure it has the focus, then Press `F5` to run
+  - If you press F5 without a panel having focus, the browser will refresh and reload Codespaces
   - Alternatively, you can use the `hamburger` menu, then `Run` and `Start Debugging`
 - Open `dapr.http`
   - Send a message via Dapr
     - Click on `Send Request` under `post to Dapr`